+Areas of Strength:

+Areas for Development:

-Areas of Strengt n: Areas for Develo pment: Please comment on the student's overall professional practice and specific areas of expertise: RECOMMENDED GRADE Field Instructors place their recommended grade here Comments: (Please use additional sheets as needed) can make additional comments here nts: (Please use additional sheets as needed) ake their comments relevant to their student evaluation in this section ares: All signatures, dates, and students 'initializing the review of their grade is submitting grade in UA learning management system.
-Field Instructor Date I have participate Student ed in and read this evaluation and I agree I disagree with its contents.
+Please comment on the student's overall professional practice and specific areas of expertise:

+RECOMMENDED GRADE Field Instructors place their recommended grade here

+Field Instructor Comments: (Please use additional sheets as needed) Field Instructor can make additional comments here

+Student Comments: (Please use additional sheets as needed) Students can make their comments relevant to their student evaluation in this section

+Required Signatures: All signatures, dates, and students 'initializing the review of their grade is required prior to submitting grade in UA learning management system.

+Field Instructor Date

+I have participated in and read this evaluation and I agree Student I disagree with its contents.
 Date

+I have reviewed this evaluation and assign a grade of:

+Faculty Liaison Date

+85

-Faculty Liaison APPENDIX L STUDENT FIELD EVALUATION FORM BSW-Student Evaluation I. Cover Sheet Date (Please Ch
+APPENDIX L STUDENT FIELD EVALUATION FORM

-BSW-Student Evaluation BSW
+BSW-Student Evaluation (Please Check)

-BSW

-I. Cover Sheet ☐ BSW
+I. Cover Sheet BSW I

-BSW

 Student Name

 Home Phone

-Work Phone
+- Work Phone

 Cell Phone

 Email

 Field Instructor

 Work Phone Cell Phone

 Email

 Agency

 Site Address

 Faculty Liaison

 Phone Number

-Email Field Period (please check) Fall /Spring Semester Spring/S Summer/Fall Academic Year Summer Semester
+Email Field Period (pleas Summer/Fall e check) 🗌 Fall /Spring Semester 🗌 Spring/Summe Academic Year er Semester

 Field Dates

-The Evaluation is designed to measure outcomes in achieving program competencies.
-While there are many variables that contribute to outcomes, it is the quality and nature of the student's performance activity and professional development in demonstrating practice behaviors to achieve each competency that are being measured.
-The student must be involved in this process.
-The Field Instructor and the student should be familiar with the Program competencies and field education practice behaviors for each learning area.
-The Evaluation measures where the student is relative to the student's growth and development in the relevant Program competency.
+there are many v student's perform behaviors to achie in this process.
+T competencies and measures where designed to measure outcomes in achieving progra ariables that contribute to outcomes, it is the qua nance activity and professional development in ve each competency that are being measured.
+The st he Field Instructor and the student should be fan I field education practice behaviors for each learni the student is relative to the student's growth a competency. ality and nature of the demonstrating practic tudent must be involve niliar with the Program ng area.
+The Evaluation